in

 50 gallon water heater dimensions

-A water heater with a breadth of 50 gallons or 189 liters is perfect for a family with three to four people.
+A water heater with a capacity of 50 gallons or 189 liters is perfect for a family with three to four people.
 Although it could work for a family of five, it’s safer to take the capacity up a notch just to be safe.

-The last is a 50-gallon water heater capacity with a height of 50.5 inches or 128.3 centimeters, a diameter of 50.5 inches or 128.3 centimeters, and weighing at 160 pounds or 72.6 kilograms.
+The last is a 50-gallon capacity with a height of 50.5 inches or 128.3 centimeters, a diameter of 50.5 inches or 128.3 centimeters, and weighing at 160 pounds or 72.6 kilograms.

 Tankless Water Heater Dimensions

-If you have a smaller space in your home but need a water heater with a higher water capacity, there are the electric-powered ones.
+If you have a smaller space in your home but need a water heater with a higher capacity, there are the electric-powered ones.

-They are generally smaller than their gas-powered counterparts, but if these are still bigger than what your space would allow, then what you might be looking for are tankless water heaters.
+They are generally smaller than their gas-powered counterparts, but if these are still bigger than what your space would allow, then what you might be looking for are tankless water heaters

-Rinnai water heater dimensions For tankless water heaters powered by gas, there is the Rinnai RUR98iN with a depth of 10 inches or 25 centimeters, a width of 18.5 inches or 47 centimeters, and a height of 26 inches or 66 centimeters.
+For tankless water heaters powered by gas, there is the Rinnai RUR98iN with a depth of 10 inches or 25 centimeters, a width of 18.5 inches or 47 centimeters, and a height of 26 inches or 66 centimeters.

-Tankless water heaterA standard electric-powered tankless water heater has a depth of 3.5 inches or 9 centimeters, a width of 17.63 inches or 45 centimeters, and a height of 18.25 inches or 46 centimeters.
+A standard electric-powered tankless water heater has a depth of 3.5 inches or 9 centimeters, a width of 17.63 inches or 45 centimeters, and a height of 18.25 inches or 46 centimeters.

 How Much Space Does A Water Heater Need?